sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 These metrics come from the graph literature.
 And, of course, Lighitng network graph has its own set of constraints and challenges.
 Nevertheless, it is a good start.

-In this post, I will lay out the metrics category, and eventually,  when I start building and trawe'll start tracking those in Plebdashboard.
+In this post, I will lay out the metrics category, and eventually,  when I start building and tracking the metrics for Plebdashboard, metrics would evolve based on how data looks like.

 Here is a list of metrics: